fenago/kubernetes-course/md/Lab_9.md

 To serve these purposes, Kubernetes provides an abstraction called Volume.
 A **PersistentVolume** (**PV**) is the most common type of Volume that you will encounter.
-In this chapter, we will cover this, as well as many other types of Volumes.
+In this lab, we will cover this, as well as many other types of Volumes.
 We will learn how to use them and provision them on-demand.